axe-api/docs/docs/learn/quick-start.md

 In addition to creating the routes, Axe API also handles all of the CRUD operations, so you don't need to do anything at all.

-The framework assumes that the table name on the database is `users`, based on the model definition, and verifies its correctness before handling all incoming HTTP requests.

 :::tip
 Model files play a crucial role in defining your API.
 There are numerous features that you can specify in a model file that will determine how your API operates.
 :::